lukepearson/docker-node-base/README.md

 * cron scheduling?
 * force apps to expose common http interface?

+## Environment variables

+You will need to provide the following environment variables to initialise the container:
+* EXCHANGE_PROTO
+* EXCHANGE_ADDR
+* VAULT_GROUP

 ## A word on node_modules

 Please check in your node_modules into the code base.
 There are a few reasons for this: